 Once considered more valuable than gold, these days you can find aluminum everywhere.
 They’re in everything from jumbo jets to bicycles, used to cover your leftovers and keep your soda fresh, it’s hard to imagine life without the stuff.

 This only makes sensible, considering it only takes about 5% as much energy to recycle it, as opposed to extracting it from ore.
 In fact, aluminum cans can be recycled over and over again — what’s called a “closed loop” recycling process.

 So, let’s take a look at what happens after you’ve polished off the last of that 12-pack.

 Whether you return your cans for a deposit, have them picked up curbside, or bring them to the recycler yourself, the process is the same.

-From there, the molten metal is poured into massive ingots, which are then rolled out into very thin sheets, which are then coiled and shipped out to can makers — who then make the cans that will eventually be recycled again.
+The sheeting is coiled and shipped out to can makers… who then make the cans that will eventually (hopefully!) be recycled again.

 This whole loop — from being a full can, through recycling, to refilling, then returning to grocery store shelves — can be completed in as little as two months.

 Cans aren’t the only aluminum product that can be recycled, of course — and while it’s hard to imagine a 747 ending up in shredded little pieces and being melted down, it happens.
 It just takes longer.

 The same is true of aluminum engine blocks and wheels from cars, and other industrial uses for the metal.
 Almost all of it can be melted back down and reused in a new way.